fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

     And Aaron indeed had said to them beforehand: "0 my people!
 You are being tried in this, and verily, your Lord is (Allah) the Most Beneficent, so follow me and obey my order."

     They said: "We will not stop worshipping it (i.e. the calf), until Moses returns to us."
-Quran Ayah 20:87-91
+    Quran, surah Taa-Haa (Taa-Haa) 20:87-91

 Musa, having thus received the scriptures for his people, is informed by God that the Israelites has been tested in his absence, and they have gone astray by worshiping the Golden Calf.

     (Allah) said: "Verily!
 We have tried your people in your absence, and As-Samiri has led them astray."
+    Quran, surah Taa-Haa (Taa-Haa) 20:85

 Musa comes down from the mountain and returns to his people.
 The Quran states that Musa, in his anger, grabs hold of Harun by his beard and admonishes him for doing nothing to stop them, but when Harun tells Musa of his fruitless attempt to stop them, Musa understands his helplessness, and they both pray to God for forgiveness.
 Musa then questions Samiri for creating the Golden Calf.
 Samiri replies that it had simply occurred to him, and he had done so.
 Samiri is exiled, and the Golden Calf is burned to ashes, and the ashes are thrown into the sea.
 The wrong-doers who have worshipped the Calf are ordered to be punished for their crime.